Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 ### Node Personalization (Worker node)

-Node personalization is the pre-requisite step of SBPS solution where we need to first setup/ configure worker nodes as iSCSI targets (servers) with necessary provisioning, configuration and enable required components.
+Node personalization is the pre-requisite step of SBPS solution where we need to first setup/configure worker nodes as iSCSI targets (servers) with necessary provisioning, configuration and enable required components.
 The required RPMs for `targetcli` command / LIO are part of NCN node image in CSM 1.6 and SBPS Marshal agent gets installed during node personalization via CFS Ansible play books.

 This can be done in two ways:

 a) Auto setup with bootprep:

-By default worker node personalization of iSCSI SBPS is done during CSM install/ upgrade (using IUF).
+By default worker node personalization of iSCSI SBPS is done during CSM install/upgrade (using IUF).
 It is initiated during bootprep
 (management-nodes-rollout) in order to do worker node personalization automatically during boot time.

-b) Manual setup with CFS config/ session:
+b) Manual setup with CFS config/session:

-Worker node personalization can be done post CSM install with CFS config/ session.
+Worker node personalization can be done post CSM install with CFS config/session.
 Please refer [Node Personalisation](https://github.com/Cray-HPE/docs-csm/blob/release/1.6/operations/configuration_management/iSCSI_SBPS_Node_Personalization.md) for the details.

 ### Steps to configure and run GOSS tests